kiwicom/gozerobounce/README.md

     // IP can also be an empty string response := gozerobounce.Validate("email@example.com", "123.123.123.123")

-    // You can check in the response the different attributes,
+    // Now you can check status
-    // or use methods like those:

-    if response.IsDisposable() {
+    if response.Status == "valid" {
-        fmt.Println("This E-mail is disposable")
+        fmt.Println("This email is valid")
     }

+    // .. or Substatus
-    if response.IsValid() {
+    if response.SubStatus == "disposable" {
-        fmt.Println("This E-mail is valid")
+        fmt.Println("This email is disposable")
     }

-    if response.IsFreeEmail() {
-        fmt.Println("This E-mail comes from a free provider") }

     // You can also check your credits